Jadiscke/ignicao-digital-challenge/README.md

 At the moment there is no decisions made for deploying or testing the project.

+The tags used for Users/Customers are hard coded due to lack of time

 ## Requirements to Run

 - **NPM** or **YARN**